Santa Cruz Jewish Film Festival – Saturday, April 14 – Wednesday, April 18, 2018

 Wednesday, April 18 Del Mar Theater 1124 Pacific Ave.
 Santa Cruz No charge, donations appreciated.

-6:00 p.m.
-Short films to be announced soon present wistful looks at life in modern Israel.
+6:00 pm Short films DEAR GOD and AN AVERAGE STORY present wistful looks at life in modern Israel.